Powered by MOMENTUM MEDIA

 “However, tax laws are complex and nuanced, with the application of the law often dependent on the taxpayer’s individual circumstances.
 Denying the ability to claim a deduction will only be seen as a penalty being imposed for trying to do the right thing.”

 “Taxpayers should be encouraged to continue to actively engage with the Commissioner, with the current policy settings retained to support the integrity of the tax system.
-It is our recommendation that these proposed amendments do not proceed,” it stated.
+It is our recommendation that these proposed amendments do not proceed,” it said.

 You need to be a member to post comments.
 Become a member for free today!